bruhe002/Certified_Preowned_Processor_Project/README.md

 * reg_write represents a control output signal that enables a write to one of the registers
 * alucontrol(3-bit) represents a control output signal that either pecifies the ALU operation to be performed or specifies that the operation should be determined from the function bits
 * alu_src represents a control output signal the second source operand for the ALU

+### sign_extend.v

+module sign_extend represents sign extension in MIPS where using two's complement and adding to the binary value until the value extends to 32-bit, we can simply extend the sign bit(MSB) left until the binary value extends to 32-bit.
+The input port/signal: idata(16-bit) and the output port/signal: odata(32-bit)

+* idata(16-bit) represents the input data that is less than 32-bit
+* odata(32-bit) represents the output data that is extended to 32-bit

+* odata(32-bit) represents the output 32-bit data that is sign extended by extending the idata(16 bit) to 32-bit and adding the sign bit of idata to the 32-bit idata